MQL (Marketing Qualified Lead)

 Definition

-A Marketing Qualified Lead (MQL) is a prospect who has demonstrated a sufficient level of interest and engagement to be considered ready to be passed to the sales team for further qualification.
-The MQL represents a key stage in the conversion funnel, marking the transition from marketing nurturing to direct sales engagement.
-A clear, shared definition of the MQL between Sales and Marketing is a fundamental element of GTM alignment and the effectiveness of the revenue pipeline.
+A Marketing Qualified Lead (MQL) is a prospect who has demonstrated a sufficient level of interest and engagement to be considered ready to be handed over to the sales team for further qualification.
+An MQL represents a key stage in the conversion funnel, marking the transition from marketing nurturing to direct sales engagement.
+A precise MQL definition, agreed upon by Sales and Marketing, is a fundamental element of GTM alignment and of revenue-pipeline effectiveness.

 Definition and qualification criteria